haihala/whoops-all-grapplers/docs/gameplay_spec/characters/samurai.md

-# Mizku
+# Samurai

-**Mizuki**.
-In Japanese the word _mizu_ means “felicitous omen, auspicious” and the word ki means “hope,” forming this very cool and beautiful girls’ name.

-Nicknamed Mizku because it sounds like Masku which is funny Tekken meme.

 ## Lore

 She is a young but competent second generation Korean American immigrant.
-She's a rookie in [W.A.G.](/docs/gameplay_spec/lore/w.a.g..md) and thus often agrees to do stuff that she really shouldn't including her Japanese samurai gimmick.
+She's a rookie in [W.A.G.](/docs/gameplay_spec/lore/w.a.g..md) and the point of view character for storytelling.
+Her Japanese samurai gimmick is forced on her and the corporation does not see how this may be culturally insensitive.

 ## Motifs